 2. Git in a nutshell

-Git is a free and open source distributed VCS software which was developed in 2005 by the LINUX developer community primarily with the intent to handle large software projects efficiently.20 The way to conceptually think about how Git works is that it makes a snapshot of a research project repository every time the state of a project is saved.
-For our purposes, a repository can be seen as an isolated project directory which includes all neccessary files and documents for a given research study ( e.g., protocol, programming code, manuscript, tables, figures, etc.).
+Git is a free and open source distributed VCS software which was developed in 2005 by the LINUX developer community primarily with the intent to handle large software projects efficiently.19 The way to conceptually think about how Git works is that it makes a snapshot of a research project repository every time the state of a project is saved and hence can be seen as a “time machine” that enables researchers and developers to compare code and repositories across different versions over time.
+For our purposes, a repository can be thought of as an isolated project directory which includes all necessary files and documents for a given research study ( e.g., protocol, programming code, manuscript, tables, figures, etc.).